-Welcome to the second article in my new series for SGP called The ABCs of Sex!
+Welcome to the second article in the ABCs of Sex series!
 This series will go through the alphabet of sex, offering hot tips on how to improve your sex life and orgasmic potential.
 In case you missed it, the first article, Autoeroticism, is here.

 Today, I’m skipping ahead to the letter R for Roleplaying, or sexual roleplaying as it is known in the BDSM world.

-With Halloween coming, it is a great time of year to try out some roleplay.
 Many of us have sexual fantasies in which we take on different personas.
-Take erotica, for example, and you’ll find it has many genres that are role-play inspired – from classic themed like Pirates (ARRR Matey!), Cowgirls and Indians, Vampires and Witches, historical fiction, and erotic fairytales – to contemporary themes like student and teacher, maids and nurses, cops and gangsters, 50 Shades of Grey, and so much more.
+Take erotica, for example, and you’ll find it has many genres that are role-play inspired – from classic themes like pirates (arrr matey!), cowboys, vampires and witches, historical fiction, and erotic fairytales – to contemporary themes like student and teacher, maids and nurses, cops and gangsters, 50 Shades of Grey, and so much more.
 The possibilities are only limited by your imagination.

 Before you can play out any fantasy, you need to initiate and talk about the idea with your partner or playmate.
 This can be a bit awkward if you are not used to talking about sex or your sexual fantasies with your partner.